The Announcement: What Is Patagonia’s Involvement?

 This was two or so months after Patagonia had signalled their intention to make 'earth' their only shareholder at the company-wide town hall that picked up coverage around the world.

-It was clear to me that this was the biggest story in town when it came to Patagonia, so the brand agreed to provide access to members of the senior team in Ventura, and to financially support the development phase of a project that at this point we thought would be a fairly straightforward focus on the sports and environmental community and campaign work of the company.
+It was clear to me that this was the biggest story in town when it came to Patagonia, so the brand agreed to provide access to members of the senior team in Ventura, and to support the development phase of a project that at this point we thought would be a fairly straightforward focus on the sports and environmental community and campaign work of the company.

 Editorial Independence